-Teen arrested after boy falls from London’s Tate Modern
+Teen arrested in boy’s fall from top of London’s Tate Modern

-LONDON (AP) - London police say a teenager was arrested after a child “fell from height” at the Tate Modern art gallery.
+LONDON (AP) - London police say a teenager has been arrested on suspicion of attempted murder after a child was thrown from the 10th floor viewing platform at the Tate Modern museum.

-The Metropolitan Police Service said on Twitter that the child was taken to a hospital in an air ambulance, adding “We await an update on his condition.”
+The Metropolitan Police said the injured 6-year-old child was found on a fifth-floor roof and taken to a local hospital by air ambulance on Sunday.
+The police force says he is in critical condition.

-The department did not give an explanation for the teen’s arrest or say where at Tate Modern the boy was when he fell.
+Police say they do not think the 17-year-old suspect knew the younger boy.

 Sign up for Daily Newsletters